wxt-dev/wxt/docs/guide/essentials/config/auto-imports.md

 });
 ```

-By default, WXT automatically setups up auto-imports for all of it's own APIs.
-WXT also adds some project directories to auto-import from:
+By default, WXT automatically sets up auto-imports for all of it's own APIs.
+Additionally, some of your project's directories are also setup as auto-import sources:

 - `<srcDir>/components/*`
 - `<srcDir>/composables/*`